polkadot-fellows/RFCs/text/0163-ec-host-functions.md

 We choose these operations because verifier algorithms spend almost all their CPU time within these functions, and verifier algorithms invoke these functions only a small number of times, which makes them perfect targets for host calls.

 Although much smaller than the above operations, there do exist other operations that incur some CPU overhead, like serialization and batch normalization, which each require one finite field division.
-At present, finite field divisions might not benefit much from SIMD, so PVM might handle them less badly than heavy curve operations.
+At present, finite field divisions might not benefit much from SIMD, so the runtime might handle them less badly than heavy curve operations.
 We cannot yet say that divisions would cost more than the host call overhead, so we leave such operations to the runtime for now.

 ### Curve Specifications